 Collaboration-Oriented Knowledge Management Using Interaction Patterns

-Ulrich Reimer, Uwe Heck, and Stephan Streit.
-Proceedings of the 7th International Conference on Practical Aspects of Knowledge Management, page 26--37.
+U. Reimer, U. Heck, и S. Streit.
+Proceedings of the 7th International Conference on Practical Aspects of Knowledge Management, стр.
+26--37.
 Berlin, Heidelberg, Springer-Verlag, (2008)

 The paper starts with analysing the requirements of supporting largely unstructured, collaboration-oriented processes as opposed to highly structured, workflow-based processes.
 The approach derived from those requirements utilizes the concept of interaction patterns to impose some control and guidance on a collaboration process without reducing the needed flexibility.
 This not only causes a much greater process transparency but also allows to provide and capture knowledge within the collaboration interactions.
 The application-specific instantiation of the interaction patterns and their enrichment with integrity constraints is done using a model-driven approach.
 The resulting application model is also a knowledge artefact which represents an important fragment of domain knowledge.